 The VM-2160 handheld pulse oximeter is intended for continuous or spot check monitoring of functional arterial oxygen saturation (SpO2) and pulse rate of adult, paediatric and neonatal patients.

 To be used by trained healthcare professionals only.
-For use in the home care environment the insured/user may use the device after instruction by, or under supervision of, a trained healthcare professional.
+For use in the home care environment the user may use the device after instruction by, or under supervision of, a trained healthcare professional.

 Depending on the SpO2 sensor connected, the VM-2160 may be used in hospital, hospital type facilities, transport, emergency care and mobile environments; as well as in the home care environment (see section 11 for more detail on sensors and field of application).